 Read on to learn more about design tips that really pay off for home builder websites, so that you can make the most of your number one marketing resource.

 When it comes to the technical layout of your website, you can go one of two routes: static or dynamic design.

 Static design has been around for ages.
 A website that is designed statically consists of a series of HTML-coded pages.
 Each page is separate from the others so it can be difficult to make changes to content or navigation.

 That being said, there are a lot of beautifully designed static websites out there.
 But when it comes to home builder websites, you'll definitely want to consider dynamic design.

-A website with dynamic design relies on a content management system (CMS).
-It essentially builds the content for you; by pulling the information you want presented to visitors from a secure database.
+A website with a dynamic design relies on a content management system (CMS).
+It essentially builds the content for you; by pulling the information you want to be presented to visitors from a secure database.

 Home builder websites require cutting-edge technology in order to present your best work to your clients.
 The more successful ones are interactive and highly visual.
 Using a CMS will make it easier for your web pages to be interactive and visual.
 It will also present a unique user experience to every visitor.

 Dynamically designed websites are also much easier to make changes to because they are extremely user-friendly.
 You'll be able to make changes that can apply to the entire site or small changes to individual content in just seconds.